How to attract new customers with a marketing game

 What is co-branding?

-Co-branding is a marketing strategy that involves teaming up with another brand to promote or co-create a product or a service.
-This does not mean associating the names of two brands on an item.
-Such a partnership combines the resources, identities and stories of each partner.
+Co-branding, or brand partnership, is a marketing strategy that involves teaming up with another brand to promote or co-create a product or a service.
+This does not mean simply associating the names of two brands on an item.
+A co-branding partnership combines the resources, identities and stories of each partner to create an exclusive offering.

-Co-branding means sharing resources and expertise, but also sharing your community.
-The aim is to benefit from the strategic advantages of the other.
-This may involve a wider audience, or a new market that the company wishes to conquer.
-But the strategy can also transfer of technology and know-how.
+Co-branding means sharing resources and expertise, but also sharing your community of clients.
+The aim is for each partner to benefit from the strategic advantages of the other.
+This may involve a wider audience in general, or a new market that the company wishes to conquer in particular.
+But co-branding can also facilitate the transfer of technology and know-how.

 What are the advantages of co-branding for a company?

-Co-branding offers a number of advantages.
+Co-branding offers a number of advantages for all the partners involved.
 This type of partnership enables each player to benefit from the strengths of the other company, particularly in terms of :

 • Reaching a wider audience.
 Brand partnerships enable companies to increase the exposure of their brand to their partner’s customers.
-A co-branding campaign can be broadcast across both companies’ communication channels.
+A co-branding campaign can be broadcast across both companies’ communication channels (physical and digital).

 • Engage a new audience and increase sales.
-Consumers are likely to trust recommendations from a brand they know and have been buying from for several years.
+Consumers are more likely to trust recommendations from a brand they know well and have been buying from for several years.

 • Boost brand awareness and credibility.
-Establishing a brand partnership with a recognised player allows the company to strengthen its credibility with its target audience.
-For example, a street-wear brand teaming up with a luxury brand will upgrade its brand image.
-Its products will be perceived as being of higher quality.
-This could lead to an increase in pricing, and profitability.
+Establishing a brand partnership with a recognised player allows the company to strengthen its own credibility not only with its current audience, but also with its target audience.
+For example, a street-wear brand teaming up with a luxury brand will significantly upgrade its brand image.
+Its products will be perceived (by its community and high-end customers) as being of higher quality.
+This could lead to an increase in pricing, and therefore profitability.

 • Reduce the risks and costs of a marketing campaign.
-Developing a new product or service, entering a new market or launching an activity can be risky.
-Joining forces with a brand that is present in this market or that has experience in this new vertical reduces the commercial risks.
-This type of partnership involves pooling resources.
-The companies will pool their costs, which reduces the budget they have to invest in this project.
+Developing a new product or service, entering a new market or launching a new activity can be risky for a company.
+Joining forces with a brand that is already present in this market or that has long experience in this new vertical reduces the commercial risks.
+All the more so since, as we have seen, this type of partnership involves pooling resources.
+The companies will therefore be pooling their costs, which reduces the budget they would have to invest in this new project.

 Boosting the effectiveness of a co-branding campaign through gamification

-The aim of such a campaign is to increase an audience, or to develop a new one (with a persona not previously targeted).
+The aim of a co-branding campaign is therefore to increase an audience, or even to develop a new audience (with a persona not previously targeted by the company).

-However, partners can boost the effectiveness of their co-branding by making their campaign fun and interactive through gamification.
+However, partners can boost the effectiveness of their co-branding strategy by making their marketing campaign fun and interactive through gamification.

-By integrating interactivity into their co-branding campaign, the two brands can capture the attention of their respective communities and engage their customers.
-The fun mechanics of the game and the chance to win a reward will set them apart from other content.
+By integrating interactivity into their co-branding campaign, the two partner brands can more easily capture the attention of their respective communities and engage their customers.
+The fun mechanics of the game and the chance to win a reward will set them apart from other promotional content.

 Examples of gamified co-branding campaigns

-The famous drinks brand Coca Cola is a master of this strategy.
+The famous drinks brand Coca Cola is a master of the art of co-branding.
 The company uses this strategy to develop its audience and increase sales.

 For example, it has teamed up with fruit juice brand Capri Sun to convert new customers.
-Its co-branded game incorporated a proof-of-purchase mechanism into its prize draw form in order to boost its conversion rate.
+Its co-branded game campaign incorporated a proof-of-purchase mechanism into its prize draw form in order to boost its conversion rate and increase sales.
 In addition to the co-branded aspect of the campaign, the choice of an attractive prize (an iPhone) helped convert more than 5,000 visitors.

 Coca-Cola has also developed a co-branding marketing campaign with energy drink brand Monster.
-Here, the mechanic used was to upload a proof of purchase to access the game in order to generate sales.
-As the two brands’ universes are similar, this campaign had a participation rate of 75% and over 1,000 visits.
+Here again, the mechanic used was to upload a proof of purchase to access the game in order to generate more sales.
+As the two brands’ universes are more similar, this campaign had a participation rate of 75% and over 1,000 visits.

 Example of co-branding